tuva-health/docs/docs/welcome.md

 We are massive [Richard Feynman](https://en.wikipedia.org/wiki/Richard_Feynman) fans.
 Feynman embodied so many great traits that are critical for deeply understanding a subject and doing science.

-The name Tuva is a reference to the country of Tuva in the former Soviet Union.
+Tuva is an allegory for Feynman.
+Tuva was formerly a country in the Soviet Union.
 For more than a decade before his death, Feynman and his friend [Ralph Leighton](https://en.wikipedia.org/wiki/Ralph_Leighton) tried to travel to the country of Tuva.
-What started as a joke became a real mission - and it was challenging.
+What started as a joke became a mission - and it was challenging.
 Getting a visa to Soviet Russia during the cold war was next to impossible.
 Ultimately Feynman died a few weeks before their visas came, but Ralph traveled to Tuva and chronicled the trip and their adventure trying to get there in his book [Tuva or Bust](https://www.amazon.com/Tuva-Bust-Richard-Feynmans-Journey/dp/0393320693).

 Ralph helped pen a number of other books about Feynman which we highly recommend.
 If you're new to Feynman start with [Surely You're Joking, Mr. Feynman](https://www.amazon.com/Surely-Feynman-Adventures-Curious-Character/dp/0393316041).